 At the top of the tripod sits a robust yet straightforward ball head aluminum.
-It comes with several quality aspects such as a panning lock, a large tilt lock, and two bubble-levels for horizontal or vertical shooting.
+It comes with several quality aspects: a panning lock, a large tilt lock, and two bubble-levels for horizontal or vertical shooting.

-This ball head is so easy to attach and detach with MKELEB5CF-BH, even in case you are a beginner.
+This ball head is so easy to attach and detach with MKELEB5CF-BH, even if you are a beginner.

 In the case of the ball head, Manfrotto tried something new.
-This time they used the Arca Swiss style plate rather than the Manfrotto mainstream plates or dual compatible plates.
+They used the Arca Swiss style plate rather than the Manfrotto mainstream plates or dual compatible plates.

-It uses a clamp design that allows the camera to drop in from above in tripod, rather than slid in from the side.
+It uses a clamp design that allows the camera to drop in from above in a tripod rather than slid in from the side.

-There is a safety pin to stop the camera slipping out of the clamp in case it’s not tight enough to stay at the place.
+There is a safety pin to stop the camera from slipping out of the clamp if it’s not tight enough to stay in place.

 The setup is rounded off with three bubble levels to help keep the camera straight.
-The Swiss-style plate usage is very welcomed by the users.
+The users very welcome the Swiss-style plate usage.

 The head can be locked or unlocked using the screw knob at the side of the head, which works perfectly well.